How to find us?

 Visa application processing fee

-Nonrefundable fee for processing of visa application is EUR 60.
-The fee can be paid only at the Embassy in EURO.
-Only the exact amount is accepted.
+Nonrefundable fee for processing of visa application is EUR 80.
+Payment at the Embassy of Lithuania to the State of Israel is accepted by Visa and MasterCard only.

 Please note that visa application fee will not be refunded in case of visa refusal or application withdrawal.